thesquatchman/wp-bicameralism/README.md

 This app is not yet finished, below is a todo list for anyone interested in contributing.

--expand page template component
+* expand page template component
--expand posts and post components
+* expand posts and post components
--expand product template
+* expand product template
--fix cart to update qty correctly
+* fix cart to update qty correctly
--get a checkout functioning with C.O.D. to start -create & import a few seperate modules on npm to process payments: Square, Paypal, Stripe -add a user log in and recent orders
+* get a checkout functioning with C.O.D. to start
+* create & import a few seperate modules on npm to process payments: Square, Paypal, Stripe
+* add a user log in and recent orders

 Fairly ambitious yes, but considering the number of sites using Woocommerce it opens up a lot of fun possibilities for Front-End Devs.